 Using past performance as predictor for future does not always work.
 First of all, it does not shade sufficient light on the match between future job requirements and individual competence.
-Instead performance records should only recommended recognition and eligibility for promotion but they do not confirm it.
-Secondly, new jobs present new demands on personal competencies.
+Instead performance records should only recommend recognition and eligibility for promotion but they do not confirm it.
+Secondly, new jobs represent new demands on personal competencies.
 Therefore, mastery of the current job does not necessarily guarantee mastery of other jobs or higher jobs.

 Popularity does not mean respect or competence.
 Leaders need to make tough decisions that could lead to lay-off, restructuring, disciplinary or other unpopular measures in order to sustain organisational performance and/or to innovate.
 It would be impossible to perform an excellent leadership function if the need to be liked by subordinates is strong.
-Personal reputation of course provides valuable clues to personal integrity.
-But are there more effective ways to ensure adherence to certain code of conduct?
+Of course, personal reputation provides valuable clues to personal integrity, but maybe there are more effective ways to ensure adherence to certain code of conduct.